laravel/docs/broadcasting.md

      */
     public $queue = 'default';

+Alternatively, you may customize the queue name by defining a `broadcastQueue` method on your event:

+    /**
+     * The name of the queue on which to place the broadcasting job.
+     *
+     * @return string
+     */
+    public function broadcastQueue()
+    {
+        return 'default';
+    }

-If you want to broadcast your event using the `sync` queue instead of the default queue driver, you can implement the `ShouldBroadcastNow` interface instead of `ShouldBroadcast`:
+If you would like to broadcast your event using the `sync` queue instead of the default queue driver, you can implement the `ShouldBroadcastNow` interface instead of `ShouldBroadcast`:

     <?php